Portfolio construction

 Minimum investment periods

-- Curvo Protective: at least 5 years
+- Protective: at least 5 years

-- Curvo Calm: at least 5 years
+- Calm: at least 5 years

-- Curvo Smooth: at least 7 years
+- Smooth: at least 7 years

-- Curvo Energetic: at least 9 years
+- Energetic: at least 9 years

-- Curvo Growth: at least 12 years
+- Growth: at least 12 years

 Monitoring

-The task of managing your investments is done by NNEK and is an ongoing process.
+Managing your investments is an ongoing process.

 Rebalancing